mrgoyell/Bookstore/Readme.md

 ### Database
 To connect the database with spring boot *JDBC connector* is used and repositories are extended from ***Spring Data JPA***.
 The application supports the use of 2 separate databases via switching profile:
-* **H2** : This is an in memory database and any new data stored will be cleared at the end of execution.
+* **H2 (current-default)** : This is an in memory database and any new data stored will be cleared at the end of execution.
            Database can be set be setting the *active-profile to **test***.
 Its properties can be modified from ***application-test.properties***.
 Default entries in the database have been added in ***Data.sql*** it can be modified.**(Note: Modifying this file might affect some repository unit tests created)**

 * **MYSQL**: This can connect to the local database created on *MYSQL*.
 By default it expects a database by the name of **Bookstore** on **Port 3306**.
 This can be changed from ***application-mysql.properties***